Smart Toolhub

 Year 20$55,367.58$180,611.1244.6%

 At a 3% annual inflation rate, $100,000 today will have the purchasing power of approximately $55,368 in today's dollars after 20 years.
 That means nearly 45% of your money's real value evaporates over two decades — even though the nominal amount remains $100,000.
-To maintain the same purchasing power in 20 years, you would need about $180,611.
+To maintain the same purchasing power in 20 years, you would need about $180,611 in nominal terms.

 What is $100,000 worth in 20 years at 3% inflation?